 Carefully dissect out the inflated pancreas and place it in a 50 mL digestion tube containing 3 mL of ice-cold collagenase P solution.

-Remove the pancreas using 2 forceps (curved and cover glass; See Figure 1): (starting from the spleen, pull the pancreas away from spleen and continue removing from the stomach and along the duodenum.
+Remove the pancreas using 2 forceps (curved and Micro Adson; See Figure 1): (starting from the spleen, pull the pancreas away from spleen and continue removing from the stomach and along the duodenum.

 NOTE: No incisions required.